-Warning: This project is end-of-life and will not be updated any longer.
+Warning: This project is end-of-life and does not get updated any longer!

 Fast detection of:

 - more than 60 different operating systems

 - 9 different web applications

 By not trying to identify hundreds or even thousands of different clients and operating systems it tries to offer a compromise between performance and usability.
 Other libraries (some commercial) offer a more detailed detection.

 For the latest snapshot version, go to https://github.com/HaraldWalker/user-agent-utils

 If you need more frequent updates, using the snapshot version is another option:

 <dependency> <groupId>eu.bitwalker</groupId> <artifactId>UserAgentUtils</artifactId> <version>1.22-SNAPSHOT</version> </dependency>

 Pass the user-agent string from the request as parameter to the parser.